 Our response time test evaluates TVs for how blurry movement will look on the screen.
 Given the amount of movement sports have back and forth across the screen, a TV’s amount of motion blur is a big factor in how good sports and video games are going to look.

 Most people shouldn’t have problems unless a TV has a particularly high amount of motion blur, but there is a fair number of people who are somewhat sensitive to seeing blur, and for whom this test takes on a bit more importance.
 For that reason, we consider this test very important for evaluating a TV for sports or video games.

 The image flicker test focuses on the type of blur caused by eye tracking over a static frame.
 It is most significant when following objects on the screen, such as for sports or video games.
 A lack of flicker causes smoother-looking movement with more blur, but flicker can also be used to improve fast motion.
 As a result, this test is more useful to determine a TVs performance for sports or video games.

-This set of tests verifies whether a TV is able to play 24 fps movies without judder.
+This set of tests verifies whether a TV can play 24 fps movies without judder.
 If you watch movies and are bothered by this kind of judder, these results will be pretty important.
 If you don’t watch movies or aren’t bothered by this kind of judder, don’t worry about these.